Skip to content

 Answer: The New England Patriots and Pittsburgh Steelers are tied with 6 each.

-Why it stumps people: Nearly everyone guesses just one team.
-The tie catches people because the Patriots’ wins feel more recent, while Pittsburgh’s stretch across the 1970s and 2000s fades from memory.
+Almost nobody names two.
+The tie is what gets you: the Patriots’ wins feel fresh, while Pittsburgh’s run across the 1970s and 2000s quietly fades from memory.

 3. How long is an NFL football field, including end zones?
 (Easy)